NeCTAR-RC/openstack-bash-creds-helper/README.md

     mkdir -p ~/.local/share/bash-completion/completions
     cp bash-completion ~/.local/share/bash-completion/completions/chcreds
 ```

+Depending on your version of bash-completion, you may have to install this file into
+`/etc/bash_completion.d` instead (e.g. Ubuntu Xenial).

 You can then use tab completion to complete the filename of the credentials file.